-If you have slight warping on the counter, use a sander or grinder to remove and then paint the exposed with Hydro Barrier Membrane.
+If you have slight warping on the counter, used a sander or grinder to remove and then paint the exposed with Hydro Barrier Membrane.

-Formica non-drip edges need surface planing to make them level.
-Tile drip edges need to be removed.
+Formica non-drip edges needs to be plane to level.
+Tile drip edges need to be chiseled off.
 All exposed wood needs to have the Hydro Barrier brushed on.